What is real truth?

 It’s found in the Word of God!
-God’s Word is how He has chosen to reveal himself to us in a very real, tangible way that will transform our every day lives.
+God has chosen to reveal Himself to us through His Word in a very real and tangible way that will transform our every day lives.

-John 1:1 tells us that Jesus is the Word.
-And His Word has been given so that we might know Him better and understand His ways and desires for our lives.
+John 1:1 tells us that Jesus is the Word and His Word has been given to us so that we might know Him better and understand His ways and desires for our lives.

 What does God’s Word do in us?

 It renews us.
 It refines us.
 It restores us.
 It refocuses our mind’s attention and our heart’s affection.

 - His Word is living and active.
 Hebrews 4:12 – living and active, divides soul and spirit, joint and marrow and judges the thoughts and intentions of our hearts.
 It’s real!

 - His Word cleanses and renews.
 John 17:17

 - His Word is good and for my good.
 Proverbs 16:20, 1 Peter 1:25

 - His Word guides and directs.
 Psalm 25:5, John 16:13

 - His Word stands firm (does not wither or fade).
 Isaiah 40:8